 I remember the day I sat my parents down to tell them about the amazing guy I had met.
-I was nervous as I anticipated their disapproval because of our age difference, I was 17 and he was 21.
-They reluctantly agreed to meet him, over dinner.
-He was a total gentlemen, paid for their meals, and brought my mother flowers.
+I was nervous as I anticipated their disapproval, because of our age difference, I was 17 and he was 21.
+They reluctantly agreed to meet him over dinner.
+He was a total gentleman, paid for their meals, and brought my mother flowers.
 I was impressed, and so were they.
 Their approval meant so much to me and when it was received I was ecstatic.
 However, they warned me.
-They reminded me that in just a few months i’d be off to college in Colorado, and that I need to stay focused in school.
+They reminded me that in just a few months I’d be off to college in Colorado

-Three months had passed by and I was on a plane with my mother and step father to Colorado, for a last-minute college interview.
-I paid the down payment for my dorm, picked out classes, everything was set and ready for me to attend in the fall.
-Our last day in Colorado I was emotional, I explained to my mom the environment of the school was not what I wanted, that I was reconsidering going all together.
-She was surprisingly receptive, I think because she wasn’t ready for me to leave home either, she told me to think about it when we returned home.
+Three months into our relationship I was on a plane with my mother and stepfather to Colorado, for a last-minute college interview.
+I had paid the down payment for my dorm, picked out classes, everything was set and ready for me to attend in the fall.
+Our last day in Colorado I was emotional, I explained to my mom the environment of the school was not what I wanted, that I was reconsidering going altogether.
+She was surprisingly receptive, I think because she wasn’t ready for me to leave home either.
+She told me to make my final decision when we returned home.

-When I returned back to my little island my boyfriend had picked up on my emotions and could tell something was off.
+When I returned back to my little island, my boyfriend had picked up on my emotions and could tell something was off.
 It was on a Saturday that he encouraged me to take a pregnancy test.
 Sure enough it was positive.
 We were both excited, him more than me.
-I had always wanted to be a mom, but lying underneath all the excitement was a great fear.
-Fear of telling my parents, fear of financial instability among many other things.
+I had always wanted to be a mom, but lying underneath all of that excitement was a great fear.
+A fear of telling my parents, fear of financial instability amounts many other things, my mind was spinning.

 The Big Secret

 I returned to school on Monday, smiling because of the little secret I was holding inside.
-I confided in a teacher I was close with, telling her what was going on.
-She urgently warned me not to tell anyone about this.
-Because my school was a private, Christian school, I was required to sign a document promising to practice abstinence at the beginning of the year.
-If the staff found out about my violation of this contract I would not be able to walk the line at graduation.
+I was also very nervous because I was enrolled at a private, Christian, high school.
+At the beginning of the school year, I was required to sign a document promising to practice abstinence.
+I confided in a teacher who I was close with, and I knew she wouldn’t report me to the office about my situation.
+She urgently warned me not to tell anyone about this and explained If the staff found out about my violation, I would not be able to walk the line at graduation.

 The last month of school was difficult.
-During finals week my morning sickness had finally arrived, at the most inconvenient time of all.
-I would run back and forth to the bathroom sick to my stomach, hoping no one would find out.
+During finals week my morning sickness had arrived, and it was brutal.
+I would run back and forth to the bathroom sick to my stomach, hoping no one would notice.

-My boyfriend and I were struggling to stay afloat.
+At that time, my boyfriend and I were struggling to stay afloat.
 He recently got laid off from his job and was kicked out of the housing that was provided for him.
-I told him it was time to tell my parents.
-We called my mom down to meet us at a park nearby my house.
+I told him we should tell my parents, maybe they could help.
+We called my mom and had her meet us at a park, near my house.
 I asked her to please listen and let me explain.
-She jokingly said “wait you’re not pregnant right” and laughed.
+She jokingly responded with “wait you’re not pregnant right” and laughed.
 I looked at her as tears started rolling down my face.
 I can still hear her gasp of shock to this day.
 After a moment to calm down she was surprisingly okay, disappointed but okay.

 January 18th 2018

-Finally the day had come, I was in labor!
+The day had come, I was in labor!
 After the 9 month rollercoaster, the big day was finally here.
-I went into labor at around 7am and didn’t even realize what was happening!
-I drove all the way to my scheduled doctors appointment for them to tell me I was in labor.
-We rushed to the hospital, I had to overcome my fear of needles and getting an IV (ouch).
-My mom and brother got
+I went into labor around 5 AM and was so exhausted, I didn’t realize what was happening!
+I drove all the way to my scheduled doctor’s appointment, at 10 AM, where they told me I was in labor.
+We stopped at home on the way to the hospital to grab my bags, I ate my last meal, a chicken

 How Life Changes

 I know that being a mom has changed me for the better.
 I’m not promoting being a teen mom, but it’s not all bad.
-Being a teen mom has helped me mature, become more independent and given me a go getter attitude.
+Being a teen mom has helped me mature, become more independent and given me a go-getter attitude.
 I no longer focus on how many likes I get on Instagram, or what so-and-so put on their Snapchat story because my undivided attention is given towards my son and his needs.
-Many people put down young mothers, saying they can’t do as good of a job as the average middle-aged woman, but they are mistaken.
-We are just like everyone else, it’s not about who can provide their child with the most luxurious baby gear, it’s about who can pour out their heart to their children and give them their utmost support in helping to mold their life into the best it can be.